laaviles/laaviles.github.io/README.md

 ## Introduction
 Hi!
-I am Laura Avilés, and I took Introduction to Digital Humanities fall 2024.
+I am Laura Avilés, and I took Introduction to Digital Humanities (DH) Fall 2024.
 This class has exposed me to many different areas of the DH world.
 In this page I will explain my interaction with this class and the things I have learned.

 ## Statement
 When I registered for this course, I had no idea what to expect.
 The description indicated that we were going to code but assured beginners like me that it was accessible.
 The reason I enrolled was to learn coding basics, little did I know I was going to learn a lot more about data and how to interact with it.
 In preparation for the first class, I realized that this course is not what I expected it to be.
 One of the first videos we had to watch was Finding Humanity in Data <sup>1</sup>, a Ted Talk by Giorgia Lupi.
 Lupi talked about data visualization and how to center it around humans.
 The topic captured my attention because I had never seen anything like it before, more importantly, I didn't know it could be an area of study.
 With her talk and throughout this class, I understood that each data set tells a story, our job is to discover and articulate what that story is.